textpattern/textpattern-default-theme/README.md

 ### Design patterns Textile/HTML reference page

-    src/dev/design-patterns-page.textile

-This is a reference file you can use when authoring themes, it contains many of the HTML5 tags (and their equivalent Textile format where available) that should be accounted for in your designs.
-Paste this code directly into a Textpattern article (**please note** that some HTML5 tags may not be fully supported by all browsers).
+The file `src/dev/design-patterns-page.textile` is a reference you can use when authoring themes, it contains many of the HTML5 tags (and their equivalent [Textile](https://github.com/textile/php-textile) format where available) that should be accounted for in your designs.
+Paste this code directly into a Textpattern article. **Note:** some HTML5 tags may not be fully supported by all browsers, for the latest compatibility details please visit [caniuse](http://caniuse.com).

 ## License